Deltares-research/urbanwb/docs/urbanwb_overview.rst

     Schematic overview of Urbanwb model, copied from orignal Excel-based model by Toine Vergroesen

-Urbanwb model is a lumped conceptual model focusing on the water balance.
-Urbanwb model simulates dominant dynamic processes of an urban water system.
-Rainfall-runoff processes, shallow groundwater
-(saturated and unsaturated zone), surface water and sewer system (combined and separate sewer system) are all incorporated in Urbanwb.
-Three external water exchanges are also included with atmosphere, deep groundwater, outside water and waste water treatment plant (WWTP). :numref:`F1` provides a schematic overview of Urbanwb model with all its fundamental elements included.
-Under this conceptual framework, major dynamics in urban water system can be quickly modelled to provide users with a general idea of how the system behaves under certain circumstances of given locations and climates.
+Urbanwb model is a lumped conceptual model for urban water balance modelling.
+Urbanwb model simulates dominant dynamic hydrological processes of an urban water system.
+Rainfall-runoff processes, shallow groundwater (saturated and unsaturated zone), surface water and sewer system (combined and separate sewer system) are all incorporated in Urbanwb model.
+Three external water exchanges are included with atmosphere, deep groundwater, outside water and waste water treatment plant (WWTP). :numref:`F1` provides a schematic overview of Urbanwb model with its fundamental elements included.
+Under this conceptual framework, major hydrological dynamics in an urban water system can be quickly and indicatively modelled to provide users with a general idea of the water quantity distribution amd how the water system behaves under certain circumstances.

-Following is an overall introduction to the Urbanwb model.
+Following provides an overall introduction to the Urbanwb model.
 For detailed descriptions and explanations of the Urbanwb model, please refer to "Model components" section.

-In an urban area, the land use can be divided into following four types:
+In an urban area, the land use is divided into four types:
     * Paved area above surface level:
         + Paved roof (PR)
     * Paved area at surface level: